chadsansing/airlock-campaign/gm-resources/session-planning/session-1.md

 The crew of the cargo hauler and its escort disagree and are attempting to break orbit and flee.
 The PCs are aboard *the Ibis Feather* and must move to intercept.
 The hauler and the 3 fighters escorting it are willing to risk flight in order to make a killing on the market.
 They will not stop and will fire if fired upon, so it's ship-to-ship combat unless the Adjudicators can talk down the other side.

+This is a 3-chop scene.

+- 3 fighters (2 danger each)
+- 1 frigate (4 danger)

 The hauler is going to be far enough away from Illyum to jump to near-light speed in 5 turns.
 The fighters will attenpt to harass and add pressure to the crew.

 This is the first scene, so it's important to remind the PCs that they can resolve this peacefully, use their crew skills in inventive ways, and use all of their powers to coerce the hauler to comply with their judgment ("You will lose your trade rep in your planet's cell").
 A hull-breach and boarding is another possibility.